 Please confirm receipt and if I can schedule time to speak to a manager this week during business hours?

-- Contrary to others, the valet parking was great.
+Let's start with the good: - The beds at this hotel are super comfortable - Contrary to others, the valet parking was great.
 It's a 3rd party that parks your car but they were fantastic for us.
 It's $45 and there's no other option with the hotel.
 Everything else is a self park.
-So it's good and bad.
+So it's good and bad. - Beautiful marble tile shower - Clean room - Pool was decent - Gym has everything you need - Location was pretty good - Water refill station in lobby

 The sole reason we booked over the David Whitney hotel was because of the pool, but we won't be staying here again.
 Very overrated.

+Beautiful hotel, great location.
+Front desk and valets were wonderful.
+We very much enjoyed the pool and hot tub, both well maintained and daily large.
+Our room was spotless.
+I would definitely stay again on my next trip to Detroit.
 I would like to add that the valet staff was very fast at bringing our car around.
 I was a bit concerned after reading other reviews, but there was a large valet staff that was fast and efficient, as well as friendly.

 First off, the staff was incredibly friendly and helpful.
 Everyone I interacted with was welcoming, which made the overall experience more enjoyable.
 The hotel itself is stunning, and it's clear that it has a rich historical background.
 You can feel the history as you walk through the building, with the architecture and design telling a story of its past.